-This chapter helped to review the related literature on impact of broadcast media on fight against drug abuse.
+This chapter helped to review the related literature on impact of broadcasting media on fight against drug abuse.
 The research was based on the research objectives and information was obtained from books, journals, internet and newspapers.

-2.1 The Role of Broadcast Media in Fight against Drug Abuse
+2.1 The role of broadcasting media in fighting against drug abuse.

-Broadcast media especially radio is the one of the most dramatic medium with a high audience reach both in the urban and rural areas respectively.
-Radio coverage is no less than 90 percent effective, the use of vernacular language to convey message makes radios a very flexible, portable and available medium, it is also inexpensive and every government, no matter its policy recognizes role of the media in combating drug abuse (Kelly, K. J., Edwards 2006).
-Undoubtedly radio makes а greater contribution towards societal. improvements, so with this in mind and the features already mentioned above, it can rightly be said that radio is the hub that holds the wheel of society together and it has a role to play in combating the various scourge that afflicts man today and one of such problem that has threatened the existence of man is drug abuse.
+Broadcasting media especially radio is the one of the most dramatic medium with a high audience reach both in the urban and rural areas respectively.
+Radio coverage is no less than 90 percent effective, the use of vernacular language to convey message makes radios a very flexible, portable and available medium, it is also inexpensive and every government, no matter its policy recognizes role of the media in combating drug abuse Kelly, K. J.Edwards (2006).
+Undoubtedly radio makes a greater contribution towards societal improvements, so with this in mind and the features already mentioned above, it can rightly be said that radio is the hub that holds the wheel of society together and it has a role to play in combating the various scourge that afflicts man today and one of such problem that has threatened the existence of man is drug abuse.

-Broadcast media especially radio stations like UBC invite the youths to the broadcast media to discuss on the crimes affecting their society, they also give their opinions on how to curb these illicit crimes in the society, such as crimes include drug abuse, human trafficking, child abuse/labour, kidnapping, robbery and so on (Wakefield, M. A. 2010),.
-So the programmes help youths to desist from drugs and other social vices in the society.
+Broadcasting media especially television stations like NBS invite the youths to the broadcasting media to discuss on the crimes affecting their society, they also give their opinions on how to curb these illicit crimes in the society, such as crimes include drug abuse, human trafficking, child abuse/labor, kidnapping, robbery and so on Wakefield, M. A. (2010),.
+So the programme helps youths to desist from drugs and other social vices in the society.
 Youth train reveals the implications of indulging in such crimes and urges and trains our youths out there to avoid these crimes and focus on being the future leaders of tomorrow and good citizens of the country.